IsaacJT/hintertuer/README.md

     snap set hintertuer user="ubuntu"

-This example configuration will result in port 443 (local-port) on the client's machine (where the snap is installed) being made available on port 10443 (remote-port) on myhost.example.com (remote-host), bound to the address localhost (local-host).
+This example configuration will result in port 443 (local-port) on the host localhost (local-host), as if it were accessed by the client host (where the snap is installed), being made available on port 10443 (remote-port) on myhost.example.com (remote-host), bound to the address localhost (remote-addr).

 In order to improve security, the remote host's key must be configured.
 You can obtain the key by using the `ssh-keyscan` utility, and configuring the